 We were both soaked with blood of the prey, joined in primitive ardor of death lust unmasked.
 Suddenly she

-it together.
+together.
 We have shared a death.”
-I wanted to share love with her, not death, but to her the passions
+I wanted to share love with her, not death, but to her the passions seemed

 Time moved slowly on to a scene at the encampment of other members of her clan.
 She stood before them

-denied as I was not a member of her clan, rather a stranger somehow injected into the events of this special
+I was not a member of her clan, rather a stranger somehow injected into the events of this special day.
+An

-night.
-Tree trunks loomed black and threatening beside me until I eventually overcame my fears and fell
+Tree trunks loomed black and threatening beside me until I eventually overcame my fears and fell asleep.
+It was

 Part of me was disgusted with her and her primitive blood lust.
 I flinched at taking her in my arms and